-Each year since I’ve worked at the iD headquarters, I get the privilege of creating the camp desktop wallpapers for iD Tech Camps, the iD Gaming Academy, the iD Visual Arts Academy and the iD Programming Academy, which you can see if you attend any of our programs this summer since they’re installed on every computer that’s used at camp.
+Each year since I’ve worked at the iD headquarters, I get the privilege of creating the camp desktop wallpapers for iD Tech Camps, the iD Game Design & Development Academy, and the iD Coding & Engineering Academy, which you can see if you attend any of our programs this summer since they’re installed on every computer that’s used at camp.
 I can honestly say that this project is one of my favorite projects every year and it often inspires me to create my own wallpapers in my free time, which is what I’ll be showing you how to do in this post.

 This tutorial will incorporate design elements such as adding textures, gradients, layer properties and using the mask feature in Photoshop.
 These are all basic to intermediate skills and should be fairly easy to grasp.
 If you want to explore the possibilities that all of the Adobe products have, check out our Web & Graphic Design Courses or our Video Editing & Photography Courses that we have at our Day Camps and Overnight Summer Camps at iD.